cyrichardson/docs-cloud-keep/api-docs/api-reference/methods/get-v1-project-quota-records.rst

 Request
 -------
-There are no URI parameters for this operation.

-The following table shows the body parameters for the request:
+The following table shows the optional URI parameters for the request.
+You need only specify these parameters if you want to using paging to list the quotas in the response.

 +--------+---------+----------------------------------------------------------------+
 | Name   | Type    | Description                                                    |